 Failure to prepay taxes on your self-employment income means penalties and fines from Uncle Sam.

-Here’s a quick guide on how to make estimated quarterly tax payments to the IRS, plus the quarterly tax due date calendar for 2020.
+Here’s a quick guide on how to make estimated quarterly tax payments to the IRS, plus the quarterly tax due date calendar.

 5. You Need to Send 1099s to People You Paid (And You May Receive 1099s Yourself)

 If you paid someone more than $600 last year, and they’re not an employee of yours, you need to send them a 1099 form.